 Apple launched the iPhone SE in early 2020 updated and presented a device in the iPhone 8 design and with an A13 chip.
 Now the question is being discussed whether an update can be expected next year.

-Until now, rumors had it that Apple would introduce a new iPhone SE or a Plus version in early 2021.
-The latter appeared temporarily in the code of an early iOS 14 build.
-Now Apple analyst Ming-Chi Kuo has spoken out again on the subject and corrected an earlier statement.
+Until now, rumors had suggested that Apple would introduce a new iPhone SE or a Plus version in early 2021.
+The latter appeared for a time in the code of an early iOS 14 build.
+Now, Apple analyst Ming-Chi Kuo has spoken out again on the topic and corrected an earlier statement.
 According to his current information, Apple will not introduce a new iPhone SE model in the first half of 2021.
-According to him, nothing new is expected until the second half of the year at the earliest.
-Kuo's last investor note actually refers to the supplier Yujingguang, better known as Genius Electronic Optical.
+According to Kuo, anything new is not expected until the second half of the year at the earliest.
+Kuo's latest investor note actually refers to supplier Yujingguang, better known as Genius Electronic Optical.
 He warns that some are "overestimating" the company's "revenue and gross margin."
 The letter states:

 iPhone SE Plus or something completely different?